 Aragon Research have summarized how Huawei have a history of hacking and espionage, firstly Nortel trade secrets in 2004 by using malware to record nearly every phone call by the CEO and documents about future products.
 Similarly, Cisco was the target of IP theft by Huawei, down to the actual code itself which was used in their own products.

 So how do we stop cyber warfare attacks in their tracks before it’s too late?
 We need to think about the problem differently.
 Let’s step back for a moment and think about how the problem has traditionally been approached by Anti-Virus software (AV), and why it is now so ineffective.

 In the early days of the Internet malware was very rudimentary.
 It was a simple matter to discover and identify the malicious code.
 The concept was simple, take a fingerprint of the malware, add it to a database and subsequently check it against any new files to see if it is on the list.

 This technique is trivial to implement and is still used today by virtually every AV solution on the planet.
 It served people well in the early days because there was a limited amount of malware that existed.
 Fast forward to 2020 and its estimated that there are more than 350k new variants every day.

 As malware has become more sophisticated fingerprinting is no longer an effective solution as most successful software now uses Fileless techniques to download payloads, generating a unique fingerprint every time it is deployed.
 This combined with other evasion techniques means it is very easy to bypass an AV solution.
-As a result, new vendors have emerged focusing on different aspects of the malware to help them detect infections.
+As a result, new vendors have emerged focusing on different aspects of the malware to help them detect cyber warfare attacks.

 By focusing on data exfiltration, it is possible to neuter the attack from the onset.
 By preventing malware from communicating and isolating the code, it is possible to stop the loss of information and the lateral spread to other devices within the network.